 Safety and Resilience: From the analysis of accident data, the rural sections of the A96 Trunk Road have overall Personal Injury Accident (PIA) rates lower than or similar to the national average based on all trunk A-roads of the equivalent type.
-However, a number of rural sections of the A96 Trunk Road have a rate of Killed or Seriously Injured (KSIs) higher than the national average, these being between Hardmuir and Forres, Fochabers and Keith, Keith and East of Huntly and Kintore and Craibstone.
+There are, however, particular urban sections of the A96 Trunk Road for which the accident rate is higher than the national average, with specific locations in Forres and Keith.
+The rate of Killed or Seriously Injured (KSI) is also significantly higher in these two towns compared to the national average, nearly five times the national average in Keith and just above three times the national average in Forres.
+A number of rural sections of the A96 route also have a rate of KSIs higher than the national average, these being between Hardmuir and Forres, Fochabers and Keith, Keith and East of Huntly and Kintore and Craibstone.